AgateTravel WeLiveToServe

 Sunshine Hours: around 4 hours per day

 During this month, both sunshine and daylight hours are the shortest of the year.
-Meanwhile, some sights shorten their opening hours.
+Because of the short daytime, some sites shorten their opening hours.
 For instance, Gasshozukuri Minkaen Outdoor Museum adjusts its business hours from 8:40 - 17:00 to 9:00 - 16:00, while Myozenji Temple Museum does the same from 8:30 - 17:00 to 9:00 - 16:00.
-To make the most of time, you’d better get up early and place main attractions at the top of your travel schedule.
+To make the most of the day, you’d better set off early and place main attractions at the top of your travel schedule.

 UV Index is only 3, but you still need to pack sunglasses, particularly when you play in the snow for a long time, because the snow reflects a great deal of ultraviolet rays, causing discomfort of your eyes.